ARMmbed/mbed-os-5-docs/docs/refs/api/networking/cellular.md

 The [CellularBase](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/classCellularBase.html) provides a C++ API for connecting to the internet over a Cellular device.

-ARM mbed OS provides a reference implementation of CellularBase, which you can find [here](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver).
+Arm mbed OS provides a reference implementation of CellularBase, which you can find [here](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver).

 ##### Getting started